 Hey there my name is Eric and I am a Western Medical Herbalist based in Victoria, BC.
-I am graduating (Summer 2021) from Pacific Rim College, a leader and pioneer in holistic health education and clinical training, in their intensive 3 year Diploma of Phytotherapy, which includes over 500 hours of hands on clinical experience
+I graduated from Pacific Rim College in 2021, a leader and pioneer in holistic health education and clinical training, in their intensive 3 year Diploma of Phytotherapy which includes over 500 hours of hands on clinical experience.

 I have always had a keen curiosity for the world and the creatures that inhabit this Earth.
 This lead me to pursue Cognitive Neuroscience and Psychology in University, which remain key interests.
 As I was pursuing my academic career, weeds found their way through the cracks of my understanding of people, medicine, and where I felt my place was in it all, during a difficult time in my family with health challenges.